 - From September 10 - December 22, 2020, all students (except those in the JD and Dual JD programs as well as clinical Nursing courses, who are asked to follow their Faculty's procedures) will be asked to report any illness through UWinsite Student.
 For how-to information, please read this ask.UWindsor article.
-For the Intersession Summer 2020 semester, you will not need to submit a medical note to indicate illness of any kind.